United Methodists lose one-fifth of US churches in schism driven by growing defiance of LGBTQ bans

 The numbers of exiting churches are higher than conservatives originally estimated, Therrell said.

-Legal wrangles have largely been resolved over how much compensation the departing congregations must be paid for their property and other financial obligations.
+Legal wrangles have largely been resolved over how much compensation the departing congregations must pay for their property and other financial obligations.

 “For the most part, bishops and other annual conference leaders have been very gracious, and I deeply appreciate that,” Therrell said.
 “There have been some small exceptions to that, and those are unfortunate, but we’re grateful that cooler and calmer heads have prevailed.”